Becky Lynch: Women's Intercontinental Champion (2025–2026)

+World Championship pursuits (2026–present)

+After a two-month hiatus, Lynch made a surprise return on the August 3 episode of Raw as a face, confronting The Judgment Day (Women's World Champion Liv Morgan, Women's Intercontinental Champion Raquel Rodriguez and Roxanne Perez) and a returning Stephanie Vaquer.

 Professional wrestling style and persona

 Lynch uses both a Fujiwara armbar, called the "Dis-arm-her", and a Pumphandle side slam, called the "Manhandle Slam" as finishing maneuvers.

 When Lynch was drafted to SmackDown following the 2016 WWE Draft, she used the nickname "The Irish Lass Kicker".
 From 2018 to 2020, she used the nickname "The Man".
 Upon her return and heel turn in 2021, she began to use the nickname "Big Time Becks".
 After turning face the following year, she reverted to her "The Man" nickname.

 Impact and legacy

 Becky Lynch is certainly one of the biggest stars in WWE history and her legacy is cemented.